abhilashjp/lookupapp/docs/tax-identification-number/united-kingdom.md

 ---

 ## VAT Number
-The tax identification number in UK is called VAT number.
-The format is as follows.
-VAT number has either 9 or 12 numbers, sometimes with ‘GB’ at the start, like 123456789 or GB123456789.
-You can check the validity of UK VAT number from the official [HMRC site](https://www.gov.uk/check-uk-vat-number) or a Vat validation provider like _[Lookuptax](https://lookuptax.com/)_.
+In the UK, the tax identification number is referred to as the VAT number.
+It typically consists of either 9 or 12 numbers, occasionally preceded by 'GB,' such as 123456789 or GB123456789.
+Validating a UK VAT number can be done through the official [HMRC site](https://www.gov.uk/check-uk-vat-number) website or a VAT validation service provider like [Lookuptax](https://lookuptax.com/).

 ## Unique Taxpayer Reference (UTR)